solmyrius/gribapi/readme.md

 `DESTINATION_CSV_FILE`= path to the destination .CSV file where data will be exported

+## Usage

+To run script use command:

+`python main.py SOURCE_GRIB2_FILE SOURCE_CSV_FILE`

+If command line arguments for source files are omitted the values from the system ENVs will be used

+Default location for result file is `result.csv` but it may be overriden by system ENVs

 ## Result structure

 Result is .csv files with the variables values in the points, which are the closest to the points given in request.